 The Punctuation Guide is a phenomenal tool/reference that is easy to use and great for refreshing your memory about how and when to use semi colons, em dashes (you’ve got to familiarize yourself with these little beauties!), quotation marks, etc. etc. etc. It also has information on Manuals of Style, Top Ten Tips (And we all love those!
 Admit it!), British vs American English, and more.

-I discovered Frank McKinley’s website when I was looking for justification/ arguments for why every writer needs an editor. ;) He also has a Thriving Writers show on YouTube that looks very informative, although I haven’t investigated those yet.
+I discovered Frank McKinley’s website when I was looking for justification/ arguments for Why Every Writer Needs an Editor (great article by guest blogger Emily Clark). ;) He also has a Thriving Writers show on YouTube that looks very informative, although I haven’t investigated those yet.
 (I find YouTube to be a rabbit hole that once I fall in, I end up with hours of my life sucked away unless I am VERY VERY careful – like setting a timer!)
 And his Blog has heaps of interesting and motivating topics for writers of all kinds, including strategies for getting published.
-Highly recommend you explore the smorgasbord of offerings in this website.
+I highly recommend you explore the smorgasbord of offerings in this website.

 The Writer’s Handbook (crazy creative, huh?) published by The University of Wisconsin-Madison (not my alma mater, I just stumbled upon this one and was extremely impressed) has a Writing Center that has put together a great little resource which addresses many issues relevant to … writers!
 12 Common Errors was a good one.
 They also have great guidance for Academic and Professional writing.
 It’s geared toward their students, but hey, maybe you are wanting to update your resume or something.
 I think most universities have some sort of resource like this.